vishalcloudyuga/dcos-docs/1.8/administration/logging/elk.md

 For each Agent node in your DC/OS cluster:

-1. Create a script that will parse the output of the DC/OS Agent `journalctl` logs and funnel them all to `/var/log/dcos/dcos/dcos.log`.
+1. Create a script that will parse the output of the DC/OS agent `journalctl` logs and funnel them all to `/var/log/dcos/dcos/dcos.log`.

     **Tip:** This script can be used with DC/OS and Enterprise DC/OS.
 Log entries that do not apply are ignored.